 The modern field of AI is often dated to 1956, when the term artificial intelligence was coined in the proposal for an academic conference held at Dartmouth College that year.
-But the idea that the human brain can be mechanized is deeply rooted in civilization.
+But the idea that the human brain can be mechanized is deeply rooted throughout human history.

-- The rise of the modern computer is often traced to 1836 when Charles Babbage and Augusta Ada Byron, Countess of Lovelace, invented the first design for a programmable machine.
+- Rise of the modern computer.
+The prototype for the modern computer is traced to 1836 when Charles Babbage and Augusta Ada Byron, Countess of Lovelace, invented the first design for a programmable machine.
 A century later, in the 1940s, Princeton mathematician John von Neumann conceived the architecture for the stored-program computer: This was the idea that a computer's program and the data it processes can be kept in the computer's memory.

-- The first mathematical model of a neural network, arguably the basis for today's biggest advances in AI, was published in 1943 by the computational neuroscientists Warren McCulloch and Walter Pitts in their landmark paper, "A Logical Calculus of Ideas Immanent in Nervous Activity."
+- Birth of the neural network.
+The first mathematical model of a neural network, arguably the basis for today's biggest advances in AI, was published in 1943 by the computational neuroscientists Warren McCulloch and Walter Pitts in their landmark paper, "A Logical Calculus of Ideas Immanent in Nervous Activity."

-- The famous Turing Test, which focused on the computer's ability to fool interrogators into believing its responses to their questions were made by a human being, was developed by Alan Turing in 1950.
+- Turing Test.
+In his 1950 paper, "Computing Machinery and Intelligence," British mathematician Alan Turing explored whether machines can exhibit humanlike intelligence.
+The Turing Test, named after an experiment proposed in the paper, focused on a computer's ability to fool interrogators into believing its responses to their questions were made by a human being.

-- The 1956 summer conference at Dartmouth, sponsored by the Defense Advanced Research Projects Agency or DARPA, included AI pioneers Marvin Minsky, Oliver Selfridge and John McCarthy, who is credited with coining the term artificial intelligence.
-Also in attendance were Allen Newell, a computer scientist, and Herbert A. Simon, an economist, political scientist and cognitive psychologist, who presented their groundbreaking Logic Theorist -- a computer program capable of proving certain mathematical theorems and referred to as the first AI program.
+- Historic meeting in New Hampshire.
+A 1956 summer conference at Dartmouth College, sponsored by the Defense Advanced Research Projects Agency, or DARPA, was a gathering of luminaries in this new field.
+The group included Marvin Minsky, Oliver Selfridge and John McCarthy, who is credited with coining the term artificial intelligence.
+Also in attendance were AI notables Allen Newell and Herbert A. Simon, who presented their groundbreaking Logic Theorist -- a computer program capable of proving certain mathematical theorems and referred to as the first AI program.